UPN: 1994–1999: Launch and early years

 Paramount formed the Paramount Stations Group in 1991 when it purchased the assets of the TVX Broadcast Group, which owned several independent stations in major markets.
 This was not unlike the purchase of the Metromedia stations by News Corporation five years earlier, which were used as the nucleus for Fox.
 In another parallel, 20th Century Fox (the News Corporation subsidiary behind the Fox network, which was spun off with the company's other entertainment assets to 21st Century Fox on June 28, 2013 before Disney acquired them on March 20, 2019), like Paramount, had long been a powerhouse in television syndication.
 All indicators suggested that Paramount was about to launch a network of its own.

+In April 1993, the Federal Communications Commission ended the fin-syn rules that prohibited networks from owning the rerun rights to programs they broadcast.
+Fear that networks would stop buying programs from independent studios was another reason for Paramount to start a network.

-On October 27, 1993, Paramount and Chris-Craft announced the formation of a new television network, later to be named the United Paramount Network, with initial plans to run two hours of programming in prime time for two nights per week.
-The new network would be owned by Chris-Craft Industries, while most of its shows were to be produced by Paramount Television.
+On October 27, 1993, Viacom and Chris-Craft announced the formation of a new television network, later to be named the United Paramount Network, with initial plans to run two hours of programming in prime time for two nights per week.
+The new network would be co-owned by United & Paramount Television, while most of its shows were to be produced by Paramount Television.

 Initially, the network was to simply be called "U", but the "U Network" trademark was held by the now-defunct National Association of College Broadcasters (NACB), which had been operating a satellite television programming network featuring programs largely produced by college students since 1991.
 The founder and first head of UPN, Lucie Salhany, approached NACB with an offer of US$50,000 to transfer the name.
 Due to the costs related to rebranding the student network, and under the advice of its then-volunteer legal counsel, Cary Tepper, the non-profit association countered with a request of $100,000, which Salhany refused.
 At one point, the network was set to be titled the U/P Network before its current name was decided.
 Ultimately, the "U" in UPN stood for Chris-Craft subsidiary United Television, which owned the network's two largest stations, WWOR-TV in New York City and KCOP-TV in Los Angeles; the "P" represented Paramount Television, the studio that formed a programming partnership with Chris-Craft to create the network.
 Chris-Craft and Paramount/Viacom each owned independent stations in several large and mid-sized U.S. cities, and these stations formed the nuclei of the new network.